 Beef brisket really is the gift that keeps on giving.
 It’s inexpensive, full of flavour, and low effort as far as making a mean meal goes.
-In this recipe, the brisket is slow cooked so the meat is tender enough to pull and can be eaten on crusty bread, in tacos or with slaw or vegetables.
+In this recipe, the brisket is slow cooked in stock and tomatoes so the meat is tender enough to pull and can be eaten with pasta as a ragu sauce or on crusty bread, in tacos or with slaw or vegetables.

 - 2 kg beef brisket (some fat trimmed)

 - 4 tbsp Worcestershire sauce

 - 300ml stock (beef is good but any works fine)

 Tip: There’s a lot of variation in the quality of barbecue and Worcestershire sauces on the market.
 Track down some hearty sauces for the best result.
 We’ve used Beerenberg.

 Heat 1 tbsp olive oil in a large non-stick frying pan.

 Place the brisket on a chopping board and season with salt and pepper all over.